Crghilardi/ForestBiometrics.jl/docs/src/index.md

 This package was inspired by its R counterpart, the [lmfor package](https://CRAN.R-project.org/package=lmfor) with the addition of equations from the western US.
 For more info on lmfor, please see http://cs.uef.fi/~lamehtat/rcodes.htm

 ## Constants
-This package exports a `const K = 0.005454154`to convert between diameter squared in square inches to square feet and `KMETRIC = 0.00007854` to convert diameter squared in centimeters to square meters when using metric.
+This package exports a `const K = 0.005454154`to convert between diameter squared in square inches to square feet and `const KMETRIC = 0.00007854` to convert diameter squared in centimeters to square meters when using metric.

 ## Calculating missing tree heights using a height diameter equation
 Height-diameter equations are widespread in forestry and have been the subject of extensive research over the past decades.